 - Physical trauma or injury to the eye

 - Medications such as rifabutin and moxifloxacin

-Some health conditions may have symptoms that are mistakenly diagnosed as uveitis but are not, in fact, due to inflammation of the uvea.
+Some health conditions may cause symptoms that are mistakenly diagnosed as uveitis but are not, in fact, due to inflammation of the uvea.

-These conditions are not thought to be related to uveitis, although they may cause disturbance to the eye area that is not due to an inflammatory response.
+These conditions are not believed to be related to uveitis; however, they may cause disturbances to the eye area that are not due to an inflammatory response.